Hardy Amies: Early life

-Pre-War career
+Pre-war career

 Amies was educated at Brentwood School, Essex, leaving in 1927.
-Although his father wanted him to attend Cambridge University, it was then his ambition to become a journalist.
-His father relented and arranged for a meeting between his son and R. D. Blumenfeld, the editor of the Daily Express.
+Although his father wanted him to attend Cambridge University, Amies considered himself a mediocre student; nevertheless, he was recommended for a scholarship, but failed the examination.
+It was at that time his ambition to become a journalist.
+His father relented and arranged for a meeting between his son and Ralph Blumenfeld, the editor of the Daily Express.
 His father was mortified when Blumenfeld suggested his son travel around Europe to gain some worldly experience.

-Amies spent three years in France and Germany, learning the languages, working for a Customs Agent and then as an English-language tutor in Antibes in France and later Bendorf in Germany.
+Amies spent three years in France and Germany, learning the languages, working for a customs agent and then as an English-language tutor in Antibes in France and later Bendorf in Germany.
 Amies returned to England where, in 1930, he became a sales assistant in a ceramic wall-tile factory.
-After that, he secured a trainee position as a weight machine salesman with W & T Avery Ltd. in Birmingham.
+After that, he secured a trainee position as a weight machine salesman with W & T Avery in Birmingham.

 It was Amies' mother's contacts in the fashion world, and his flair for writing, that secured him his first job in fashion.
 It was his vivid description of a dress, written in a letter to a retired French seamstress, that brought Hardy to the attention of the owner of the Mayfair couture house Lachasse on Farm Street, Berkeley Square, as the wearer of the dress was the owner's wife.
 He became managing director, in 1934, at the age of 25.
 His most notable innovation during this epoch was to lower the waistline of women's suits.
 He placed it at the top of the hip instead of at the natural waistline, giving a more feminine look.

 In 1937, he scored his first success with a Linton tweed suit in sage green with a cerise overcheck called "Panic".
 "Panic" was to be his debut into the fashion bible Vogue, photographed by Cecil Beaton.
 By the late 1930s, Hardy was designing the entire Lachasse collection – succeeding Digby Morton.
 His second celebration creation was "Made in England", a biscuit-coloured checked suit for the Hollywood ingénue Mildred Shay.
 He left Lachasse in 1939 and joined the House of Worth in 1941.